 I awoke the following morning in a dark mood.
 I didn't want my wife to see it, so I crept out of bed, quietly dressed, and went for a walk.
 I made my way to the open-air restaurant that overlooked the sea and sat down for an early breakfast.

 OK, I thought.
 So there's an old man next door.
 Was that worth ruining our whole vacation?
 I'd worked too long and too hard on myself to be derailed by this.

 I decided to view Marvin as some sort of a test.
 Maybe it was God's test.
 Maybe it was just fate.
 But I was stronger than Marvin.
 I was stronger than 1,000 Marvins.
 He would not defeat me.
 I finished my breakfast and walked back to the room.

 I should have been compassionate, I know.
-I should have taken a pad and pen and committed his story to paper for future generations.
+I should have taken a pad and pen and committed history to paper for future generations.
 But I didn't.
-Instead, I seethed.
-20 minutes of genocide stories later, I went into our villa, closed the doors sharply behind me, and stood in the center of the room with my hands on my hips.
-What, asked my wife.
-I threw my hand into the air.
-Auschwitz, I said.
-Pardon?
-Auschwitz.
-What are you talking about, she asked.
-Au-freaking-schwitz.
-He's a survivor, hon.
-A Holocaust survivor.
+Instead I seethed.
+20 minutes of genocide stories later, I went into our villa, closed the door sharply behind me, and stood in the center of the room with my hands on my hips.

 A Holocaust survivor, I said, pacing back and forth across the room.
 The place is half empty, and the guy next door is a Holocaust survivor.
 I think I've been pretty good about this.
 I didn't let the travel upset me.
 I didn't let the hacking next door all night long get to me.
 But this is too much.
 It's too much.
 I'm standing in paradise talking about gas chambers.